 Care for minority groups

 Our goal is to support vulnerable conflict-affected people with (social) reconstruction activities, livelihoods assistance and psycho-social support in order to establish stable and peaceful communities with hope for the future.
 Both in relief programming, which is still relevant for those who remain displaced, as well as through recovery focused projects for those willing to return or recently returned without safe and dignified houses, ZOA Iraq aims to work in a conflict sensitive way.
 We target the most marginalized communities, both minority and majority groups.
-This include people from different ethnicities and religions, with specific care for minority groups such as Yazidis, Kakais, Shabakis and Christians.
+This include people from different ethnicities and religions, with specific care for minority groups such as Yazidis, Kakais, Shabakis and Christians/